View Domain Information

 Unsafe Redirect Domains

 • This section will only be visible if any problematic redirects are found.
 Because Always SSL forces a redirect from http://domain to https://domain, any redirects with absolute destination URLs indicating HTTP will result in an infinite redirect loop.
-If you see any redirects here, make sure they are changed to specify HTTPS before turning on Always SSL:The Unsafe Redirects section with an example list of unsafe domains.
+If you see any redirects here, make sure they are changed to specify HTTPS before turning on Always SSL:The table of unsafe redirects found in the Mixed Content Report.

 Resources